Ruslan Alekhno: Early life

-Ruslan Alekhno was born in October 14, 1981, in Babruysk, Byelorussian SSR, USSR now Belarus.
+Ruslan Alekhno was born on October 14, 1981, in Babruysk, Byelorussian SSR, USSR now Belarus.
 Alekhno grew up in a military family, his father was a military officer.
 Although Alekhno only has one younger brother, he grew up alongside a total of 23 cousins.
 As a child, Alekhno was interested in music and took classes to play bayan and trumpet.
 When he was 16, Alekhno wrote his first musical composition.
 The role of the only spectator and critic as well was given to his mother.

 Alekhno graduated the Babruysk State Auto-Transport College with a degree in transport planning.
 Subsequently, he was drafted into the Belarusian army.
 During his service, he was invited to become part of the Belarusian Armed Forces Academic Song and Dance Ensemble after one of the solists had heard his singing voice at an evening activity.
 Alekhno stayed into the Ensemble for four years, before decided to leave the army to pursue a solo career in music.